2 Principles of Data Visualization

 The Fourth Layer: Setting a Theme

-A final layer we’ll look at is the theme layer.
-This layer allows us to change the overall look-and-feel of plots (including the plot background, grid lines, and so on).
-Just as there are a number of scale_ functions, there are also a number of functions that start with theme_.
-Here, we’ve added theme_minimal():
+The final layer we’ll look at is the theme layer, which allows you to change the overall look and feel of your plots (including their background and grid lines).
+As with the scale_ functions, a number of functions also start with theme_.
+Add theme_minimal() as follows:

 ggplot(